52TEJ/Javascript/README.md

 # Javascript
-A code repo for JavaScript.
+A code repo for Javascript.